-Summary 2019: In December of 2019, the City Council approved a General Plan Amendment that extended the City's Inclusionary Housing requirements from just applying to "for-sale" units to also apply to new rental units.
+Summary 2020: In December 2019, the City Council approved a General Plan Amendment that extended the City's Inclusionary Housing requirements from just applying to "for-sale" units to also apply to new rental units.
 As such, any request for review and approval of development that includes a component of any new residential dwellings is subject to the inclusionary requirements as detailed in this policy of the Housing Element.
-The revised draft New Zoning Ordinance also includes an entire Chapter dedicated to providing clear and complete standards, requirements, and procedures for inclusionary housing.
+The NZO, adopted on March 3, 2020 via Ordinance No. 20-03 and now included as Title 17 of the Goleta Municipal Code, also includes an entire Chapter dedicated to providing clear and complete standards, requirements, and procedures for inclusionary housing.